gabrocheleau/merkle-patricia-trees-examples/README.md

 npm install
 ```

-You can follow along using the numbered examples in the /examples folder.
+Installing the packages should take a few minutes.
+Once installed, you will be able to follow along using the corresponding numbered examples in the /examples folder.

 ## 1. Creating and Updating Tries